-UPDATED: The EOS 80D is aimed at dedicated enthusiast photographers, a demanding group of people who want to be able to shoot a huge range of subjects in a variety of conditions.
-Inside is a new 24-million-pixel sensor along with a DIGIC 6 processing engine; a combination that brings a native sensitivity range of ISO 100-16,000 (one-stop higher than the 70D) and a maximum expansion value of ISO 25,600 (the same as the 70D).
+UPDATED: The EOS 80D from Canon is intended for dedicated enthusiast photographers, a demanding group of people who want to be able to shoot a huge range of subjects in a variety of conditions.
+The camera features a 24-million-pixel sensor along with a DIGIC 6 processing engine; a combination that brings a native sensitivity range of ISO 100-16,000 – a full one-stop higher than the 70D – which you can expand to ISO 25,600 (the same as the 70D).
 Even though the EOS 80D was launched back in 2016, it's still arguably the best Canon camera for enthusiasts and anyone upgrading from a cheaper model.
 Although you must bear in mind that there is now a more-recent Canon EOS 90D to consider.

 The maximum continuous shooting rate is the same as the 70D’s at 7fps, but the burst depth has been increased to 110 JPEGs or 25 raw files when a UHS-1 SD card is used.
 That’s a significant step up from the 65 JPEG or 16 raw files possible with the 70D.